forcedotcom/salesforcedx-vscode/docs/publishing.md

 1. `npm install` to install all the dependencies and to symlink interdependent local modules.
 1. `npm run compile` to compile all the TypeScript files.
-1. `lerna publish ...` will increment the version in the individual package.json to prepare for publication. **This also commits the changes to git and adds a tag.**
+1. `lerna publish ...` (see scripts/publish.js for the full command) will increment the version in the individual package.json to prepare for publication. **This also commits the changes to git and adds a tag.**
 1. `npm run vscode:package` packages _each_ extension as a .vsix.

 **At this stage, it is possible to share the .vsix directly for manual installation.**